SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/http-source/generate-new-url.md

 ---
-id: generate-new-url-http-source
+id: generate-new-url
 title: Generate a new URL for an HTTP Source
-sidebar_label: Generate a new URL
+sidebar_label: Generate HTTP Source URL
 ---

 You can generate a new URL for an HTTP Source at any time.
 Generating a new URL completely invalidates the old URL.